-ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION environments by the ecologist, Figure 4-1) could result in impacts to the sensitive areas Mechanism: All areas outside of the designated construction footprint shall be declared a "No-Go" area.
-No equipment shall be allowed outside the site and defined access routes, or within "No-Go" areas, unless expressly permitted by the Site Engineer.
-The ESO and Site Engineer must establish a penalty system to manage any non-compliance.
-The ECO and ESO must keep record of any non-compliance. compliance available Topsoil stripping and stockpile management Loss of topsoil required for rehabilitation could occur if not stripped and stockpiled Objective: To manage topsoil stripping and stockpiling to reduce loss of topsoil and retain for rehabilitation.
-Mechanism: To improve management, it is recommended that topsoil stripping be undertaken during dry season.
-Areas to be cleared must have topsoil removed first which should be set aside and used for covering disturbed areas during restoration activities.
-Topsoil should be stockpiled with seedbanks intact as far as possible.
+ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION defined access routes, or within "No-Go" areas, unless expressly permitted by the Site Engineer.
+3) The ESO and Site Engineer must establish a penalty system to manage any non-compliance.
+4) The ECO and ESO must keep record of any non-compliance.
+Topsoil stripping and stockpile management Loss of topsoil required for rehabilitation could occur if not stripped and stockpiled Objective: To manage topsoil stripping and stockpiling to reduce loss of topsoil and retain for rehabilitation.
+Mechanism: To improve management, it is recommended that topsoil stripping be undertaken during dry season, if possible, provided this will not impact the project delivery.
+Areas to be cleared must have topsoil removed first which must be set aside and used for covering disturbed areas during restoration activities.
+Topsoil must be stockpiled with seedbanks intact as far as possible.
 Strip and stockpile topsoil from all areas where construction will take place.
-Topsoil (wherever it occurs) should be stripped to an approximate depth of 25 cm and stockpiled.
+Topsoil (wherever it occurs) must be stripped to an approximate depth of 25 cm and stockpiled.
+An existing Operating Manual may be used if applicable.
 The topsoil stockpiles must be kept separate from any additional soil material that may also be stripped.
 Effective records of which stockpiles contain topsoil and which subsoil must be kept.
-Topsoil stripped and retained Records of stockpiles kept Contractor ESO Commencement of construction phase Site Engineer ECO
+Topsoil stripped and retained Records of stockpiles kept Contractor ESO Commencement of construction phase Site Engineer, ECO

-ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION 6) Additional subsoil material that is of a suitable nature for use in rehabilitation, should also be stripped and stockpiled.
-7) The soil map in Annexure B2 indicates the depth to which such material should be stripped in the different soil map units.
+ASPECT IMPACT MITIGATION MEASURE: (objective and mechanism) PERFORMANCE INDICATOR RESPONSIBILITY SCHEDULE VERIFICATION Sofety of road stripped and stockpiled.
+7) The soil map in Annexure B2 indicates the depth to which such material must be stripped in the different soil map units.
 The first number in the soil map unit label, after the two-letter soil form abbreviation, indicates the depth in decimetres, to which the subsoil can be stripped.
 Note that this is the total depth from surface, so it must take into account the (approximate) 25 cm of topsoil that has been stripped from above it.
 For example, soil map unit Cv 6-8 can be stripped to a total depth from surface of 6 decimetres (or 60 cm).
-Number of vehicle trips Safety of road users may be negatively impacted Objective: To minimise safety risks to road users associated with construction vehicles.
+Objective: To minimise safety risks to road users Report confirming Contractor During ECO, Number of vehicle trips Safety of road users may be negatively impacted Objective: To minimise safety fisks to foud dsets associated with construction vehicles.
 Mechanism: Confirm the number of daily trips during peak hours that would be required during the construction phase.
-Should the number of daily trips required during peak hours exceed 50 trips, a Traffic Impact Assessment will be required, as well as approval from the appropriate authorities.
-Report confirming number of daily trips required during peak hours Contractor ESO During construction phase ECO Site Engineer
+Should the number of daily trips required during peak hours exceed 50 trips, a Traffic Impact Assessment will be required, as well as approval from the appropriate authorities. number of daily trips required during peak hours ESO During construction phase Site Engineer